I am guessing you, and other travelers might not have heard of these hidden gems in San Francisco.

 The hearts are decorated with painted mosaics, compilations of polaroid’s, abstract works, even portraits of San Francisco’s infamous wild parrots.

-Inspired by the classic Tony Bennet song, I left my heart in San Francisco, the San Francisco Hearts Project began in 2004 for the San Francisco General Hospital Foundation, raising money with artistic contributions from some of the world’s most notable artists.
+Inspired by the classic Tony Bennett song, I left my heart in San Francisco, the San Francisco Hearts Project began in 2004 for the San Francisco General Hospital Foundation, raising money with artistic contributions from some of the world’s most notable artists.

 Each year, San Francisco artists are invited to paint their very own Heart to be displayed in the city for that year.